-CCI advocates for 100 percent reimbursement from the state to each county to administer the food stamp, Medicaid and other adult assistance programs.
-Furthermore, CCI recognizes the results of the comprehensive assessment of the administration of public and medical assistance programs (pursuant to SB22-235) and urges the state to provide the recommended funding levels, to support county departments of human services.
+CCI advocates for full reimbursement from the state to each county to administer the food stamp, Medicaid and other adult assistance programs.
+CCI recognizes the results of the comprehensive assessment and funding model regarding the administration of public and medical assistance programs (pursuant to SB22-235).
+We urge the state to implement best practices recommendations pursuant to the comprehensive assessment and fund the recommended state-share pursuant to the funding model.